google/WebFundamentals/src/_langs/en/tools/javascript/command-line/expressions.markdown

 ## Evaluate expressions

-The DevTools console allows you learn the state of items in your page in an ad-hoc manner.
+The DevTools console allows you to learn the state of items in your page in an ad-hoc manner.
 Evaluate any expression you can type using a combination of your knowlege of JavaScript and several features that support it.

 ### Evaluating expressions